Intermediate Riding Clinic(with licensing option)

 - Tires- Must have a minimum tread of 3mm.
 Air pressure will be checked before the class starts.
 Absolutely NO race, race compound tires or car tires regardless of whether they are DOT approved

 Clothing labeled as ‘motorcycle’ does not always meet our requirements, since it is often a reference to motorcycle ’style’ instead of the fit and protection we are required to have you wear.
-PROTECTIVE street- specific motorcycle gear is always acceptable for taking our class, but gear that is motorcycle style is almost never protective, and so is almost never acceptable.
-Gear as described in the book Total Control is always acceptable.
-You will NOT be allowed into class with inadequate gear or the same gear used in the beginning classes
+PROTECTIVE street motorcycle gear is always acceptable for taking our class, but gear that is motorcycle style is almost never protective, and so is almost never acceptable.
+Gear as described in Total Control is always acceptable.
+You will NOT be allowed into class with inadequate gear or the same gear used in the beginning classes.

 - Helmet- Dot- approved helmet.
 Full face helmets are VERY strongly recommended.
 Personal helmets are subject to inspection for DOT-compliance and to make sure that they are in good working condition